-- develop a monitoring plan that identifies the purpose of monitoring - monitor at least 12 times per year - monitor at least one site that will be identified on the Waterwatch online database - use only NSW Waterwatch equipment and Waterwatch methods to obtain results - update equipment/methods in line with any reviews by Waterwatch - ensure that all equipment is kept in good condition and that meters are calibrated to produce accurate results - participate in training and refresher sessions - participate in quality assurance (QA) testing as arranged by Waterwatch - communicate and share results with sponsors - enter water quality test results onto the Waterwatch website after testing - contact the local Waterwatch Coordinator in the event of a pollution incident - contact the local Waterwatch Coordinator and sponsor if we no longer wish to participate in Waterwatch testing - review our Waterwatch Plan with the local Waterwatch Coordinator as appropriate - participate in activities organised by the Waterwatch network in our area, e.g. water bug surveys, snapshot monitoring events, QA.
+- develop a monitoring plan that identifies the purpose of monitoring - monitor at least twice per term (8 times per year) - monitor at least one site that will be identified on the Waterwatch online database - use only NSW Waterwatch equipment and Waterwatch methods to obtain results - update equipment/methods in line with any reviews by Waterwatch - ensure that all equipment is kept in good condition and that meters are calibrated to produce accurate results - participate in training and refresher sessions - participate in quality assurance (QA) testing as arranged by Waterwatch - communicate and share results with sponsors - enter water quality test results onto the Waterwatch website after testing - contact the local Waterwatch Coordinator in the event of a pollution incident - contact the local Waterwatch Coordinator and sponsor if we no longer wish to participate in Waterwatch testing - review our Waterwatch Plan with the local Waterwatch Coordinator as appropriate - participate in activities organised by the Waterwatch network in our area, e.g. water bug surveys, snapshot monitoring events, QA - incorporate catchment studies as part of the curriculum, e.g. in Science, Agriculture, Geography and/or environmental education.